ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 Sharding is the mechanism by which a container is split into 2 new sub-containers (and thus its associated metadata database is also split in 2) when it reaches **a critical number of objects** called **shards**.

-Sharding enables :
+Sharding enables:

-* optimise read/write operations by distributing them evenly over several servers (shards)
+* optimise read/write operations by distributing them evenly over several servers (shards).
-* distribute data storage over the whole cluster to increase resilience
+* distribute data storage over the whole cluster to increase resilience.

 We use the object keys (prefix/name) to determine which objects are pushed into which sub-container using the following logic:

 * Create 2 new shards
 * Find the median value of an alphabetically sorted list of all object keys
 * Copy the content of the root container to the shards
-* In the first shard, keep only the first half of the objects (object with first key of the list to object with key equals to the median value) and clean the second half
+* In the first shard, keep only the first half of the objects (from the object with the first key in the list to the object with a key equal to the median value) and clean up the second half
-* In the second shard, keep only the second half of the objects and clean the first half
+* In the second shard, keep only the second half of the objects and clean up the first half
-* The root container then only lists the references to the shards i.e which range of objects in which shard
+* The root container then only lists references to the shards i.e which range of objects in which shard

 This logic can be summed up as follows: